 kathy & ron goodlad: 50+ years of learning together

-A few years ago, a friend told us that our 50+ years of life history needed to be shared by us.
+A few years ago, a friend told us that our 50+ years of life history needed to be shared.
 I left thinking I might try.
 I spent two years writing down all the stories I could remember.
-I finally finished with the writing, although stories still pop into memory and are added.
-Then when deciding what to do with the finished history the thought came to make it into a website.
+I finally finished writing, although stories still pop into my memory and are added.
+Then, when deciding what to do with the finished history, the thought came to make it into a website.
 So, this is our online life history.
-Its not designed as a website.
-I am candid, sharing lessons learned from successes and lessons, failures and setbacks.
+It’s not designed as a website, but rather as a biographical book.
+I am candid, sharing lessons learned from successes, failures, and setbacks.
 So, welcome to our online book.

 Over 50 years of fun & challenges together